CamillaDeMartino/Super-resolution-algorithms-for-optical-payloads-in-Earth-Observation-missions/README.md

 ## Super resolution algorithms for optical payloads in Earth Observation missions

 ### Explanation
 Source code and documentation for my master's thesis on super-resolution algorithms for optical payloads in Earth observation missions.
-Implemented using both spatial and frequency domains, with a focus on curvelet transform application.
-Part of a NASA-ASI mission to enhance image resolution and quality from Earth observation satellites.
+The proposed approach involves two main methodologies: the first one consists of selecting images obtained by shifting pixels using a specific registration algorithm and iteratively interpolating non-uniformly spaced samples based on gray pixel correction (algorithm1).
+The second approach employs image registration with sub-pixel shifting and interpolation based on curvelets (algorithm2).
+"Matrix" refers to the second algorithm applied to numerical matrices.
+It is used for testing purposes.

 ### Installation
 To use this project, follow these steps: